psychemedia/protesting-the-land/steal_goose_off_common.md

 Lines written on seeing the following *Jeu d'Esprit* at the bottom of a handbill, posted up in Plaistow, as a CAUTION to persons not to support the intended Bill for the Inclosure of Epping Forest; viz.

 > 'The fault is great, in Man or Woman,
-> 'Who steals a Goofe from off a Common;
+> 'Who steals a Goose from off a Common;
 > 'But, who can plead that Man's excuse,
 > 'Who steals the Common from the GOOSE!!!'

-Does he, who seems to plead a Gooose's cause,
+Does he, who seems to plead a Goose's cause,
 Not *read*, or not *believe*, his Maker's laws;'
 Who says, Set not thy heart on worldly pelf,'
 But, Love thy neighbour as thou lov'st thyself?'